-- reviewing and adopting the strategic plan of the Group; - overseeing and evaluating the conduct of the Group's businesses; - identifying principal risks and ensure that the risks are properly managed; - establishing a succession plan for the Group; - developing and implementing an investor relations program or shareholder communication policy; and - reviewing the adequacy and integrity of the Group's internal control systems and management information systems, including compliance with applicable laws and regulations.
+- Reviewing and adopting the strategic plan of the Group; - Overseeing and evaluating the conduct of the Group's businesses; - Identifying principal risks and ensuring that the risks are properly managed; - Establishing a succession plan for the Group; - Developing and implementing an investor relations programme or shareholder communication policy; - Reviewing the adequacy and integrity of the Group's internal control systems and management information systems, including compliance with applicable laws and regulations; and - Ensuring the adequacy and effectiveness of the Group's Anti-Bribery and Corruption ("ABC") Management and ABC Policy as well as promoting appropriate ABC culture within the Group.

-In order to bring valuable insights and independent judgement to the Group's decision, the Board has established Board Committees assigned with respective function.
-These refer to Audit Committee (AC), and Nominating and Remuneration Committee ("NRC"), to examine specific issues within their respective terms of reference as approved by the Board and report to the Board with their recommendations.
-The ultimate responsibility for decision making, however, lies with the Board.
+In the discharge of its duties, the Board is supported by two Board Committees namely the Audit Committee (AC), and Nominating and Remuneration Committee ("NRC").
+These Committees examine specific issues within their respective terms of reference as approved by the Board and report to the Board with their recommendations.
+The ultimate responsibility of decision making, however, lies with the Board.